List of DC Comics characters: O: Onyx in other media

+Orana

+Orana is a fictional character who appears in comics produced by DC Comics.
+Orana is a red-haired Amazon who challenges and defeats Princess Diana for the title of Wonder Woman in WW issue #250 (December 1978).
+Orana adopts the self-imposed title as the "New Wonder Woman" and departs Paradise Island for New York City.
+She is killed in action shortly into her reign and allows Diana to reclaim the role as Wonder Woman.

+Orana's appearance, mannerisms and storyline served as the inspiration for a future red-haired Wonder Woman, Artemis.

+In Wonder Woman #98 (May 1958), which is a retelling of Wonder Woman's origin, a red-haired Amazon named Orana asks Queen Hippolyta if the queen will be fair during the judging of the tournament to determine who will become Wonder Woman.
+This Orana, however, displays none of the tendencies of the character that appears in Wonder Woman #250–254.

 Pytor Orloff

 Dr. Pytor Orloff is a fictional character appearing in American comic books published by DC Comics.
 The character, created by Mike Baron and Jackson Guice, first appeared in The Flash vol. 2 #7 (December 1987).
 He is a scientist behind the Blue Trinity speedsters, as well as Speed Demon's recovery.

 Pytor Orloff in other media

 The character appears in The Flash episode "The Curious Case of Bartholomew Allen", portrayed by Jeff Meadows.

 Elias Orr

 Elias Orr is a fictional character appearing in American comic books published by DC Comics.
 He was created by Brian Azzarello and Jim Lee during the arc of Superman: For Tomorrow.

 Introduced in Lex Luthor: Man of Steel, Orr under Lex Luthor's employ assigned Toyman to stage an attack on Luthor's Hope, a genetically engineered superhuman.
-Revealed in For Tomorrow, he is a black-ops specialist working in the field of cybernetics labeled Project M helped to create Equus to battle Superman, as well as transforming Ron Evers, a friend of Vic Stone/Cyborg into a weapon.
+Revealed in For Tomorrow, he is a black-ops specialist working in the field of cybernetics labeled Project M helped to create Equus to battle Superman, as well as transforming Ron Evers, a friend of Vic Stone / Cyborg into a weapon.
 While confronting the Teen Titans, Orr encountered Cyborg and a villainous futuristic version of him called Cyborg 2.0.
 They created a "Cyborg Revenge Squad" consisting of Shrapnel, Gizmo, Magenta, Girder, Thinker, and Cyborgirl.
 Orr and his Cyborg Revenge Squad were defeated and his Project destroyed.